igabriel85/DICE-Monitoring/src/README.md

 ### Overlord

 The Overlord is structured into two components:

 * **Monitoring Core** represented by: ElasticSearch, LogstashServer and Kibana
 * **Monitoring Auxiliary** represented by: Collectd, logstash-forwarder

 -
 #### Monitoring Core

+`GET` `/v1/overlord`

+Returns information regarding the current version of the Monitoring Platform.

 `GET` `/v1/overlord/core/status`

 Returns the current status of the Monitoring platform status.